 9. Carte Vitale – your social security system

-Once you sign a contract with Le Répertoire de Gaspard we will launch your application to the French Social Security benefits system.
-Once you have been working for three months you will be able to complete this application in order to receive your health care card – the carte vitale.
-We can give you all the information and support you need during this process.
+Once you sign a contract with Le Répertoire de Gaspard we can help you launch your application to the French Social Security benefits system.
+Once you have been working for one month, we will be able to complete this application in order to receive your health care card – the carte vitale.
+We give you all the information and support you need during this process.

 10. Private Health Insurance